tvikito/code-challenge-notum/README.md

 ## Start app

 First install all dependencies for backend and frontend.
-Simply run
+Simply run in root of the project

 ```
 pnpm install
 ```

-in root of the project.
-Afterwards, for production run
+Afterwards, with single command you'll start both FE and BE.
+For production run

 ```
 pnpm start
 ```

-For development
+for development

 ```
 pnpm dev